MicrosoftDocs/architecture-center/docs/example-scenario/iot/strawberry-farm-example.md

 Understanding on-ground conditions enables the right hardware selection.
 To determine hardware requirements, consider the following factors:

 - Environment conditions and hardware durability.
-Because of farming conditions, Tailwind will need to find hardware of certain reliability and [ingress protection](https://en.wikipedia.org/wiki/IP_Code) level to protect against dust and water.
+Because of farming conditions, Tailwind will need to find hardware of certain reliability and [ingress protection](https://en.wikipedia.org/wiki/IP_Code) levels to protect against dust and water.
 - Hardware maintenance requirements
-- Hardware power methods and requirements
+- Hardware power sources and requirements
 - Number of required sensors and gateways
 - Sensor calibration requirements
 - Sensor location for optimal reading.
 For example, soil moisture at a certain depth may be crucial.